 Endodontics is commonly referred to as a “root canal,” though this is a bit of a misnomer.
 In fact, everyone has root canals, but the procedure is a means to treat the root canals and surrounding areas.
 More specifically, endodontics is a specialty within dentistry that focuses on the internal structure of the tooth, including the pulp, tissue, and nerves surrounding the root of the tooth.
 The pulp of the tooth is a soft substance inside the teeth that contains all of the nerves, connective tissue, and blood vessels.
 These nerves and vessels continue from the center of the tooth down through the roots and into the surrounding bone.
 All roots have at least one root canal, although some teeth will have up to four root canals.

->

-> Sometimes these root canals become infected, leading to a large amount of pain that can render a personal incapable of performing routine activities.
-Root canal therapy at our dental office in La Jolla addresses any existing infection by removing the pulp and filling the root canals and pulp chamber.
+Sometimes these root canals become infected, leading to a large amount of pain that can render a personal incapable of performing routine activities.
+Root canal therapy at our dental office in La Jolla provides tooth infection treatment by removing the pulp and filling the root canals and pulp chamber.
 The remaining tooth structure is then covered with a dental crown or filling to prevent bacteria from entering the tooth and causing future infections.

->

-> When You Need Root Canal Therapy
+When You Need Root Canal Therapy

 Patients may need to undergo root canal therapy for any number of reasons.
 Most often, the procedure is brought on by intense pain and sensitivity to heat or cold.
 Individuals may experience random pain, which may even evolve into a severe headache.
 If the tooth dies, it may become abscessed, causing pain during chewing and sometimes causes swelling and bleeding.
 Deep cavities can allow bacteria into the pulp, which can also cause intense pain in some cases.